VenusakaVXT/todolist-app/README.md

 Additionally, the project is not built on [**creat-react-app**](https://github.com/facebook/create-react-app) but on the [**react-webpack**](https://github.com/VenusakaVXT/react-webpack) I created earlier.

+Different from the previous TodoList application, this time in addition to adding and deleting todos, I also added the todo editing function.

 # Start the TodoList project
 Install the project support libraries in the **node_modules** folder that I did not publish to the repository via the **package.json** file:
 ```